Tourism and Entrepreneurship (BRL370)

 Upon completion of this course, the candidate:

-• Will have an integrated view of the growing adventure tourism industry as a result of changing market expectations.
+• Will have an integrated view of the growing tourism industry as a result of changing market expectations.

 • Will have knowledge of the different management styles and issues related to different parts of the adventure tourism industry today and in the future.